 Compared to the rest of the country, citizens of Sycamore spend much less time in their cars: on average, their commute to work is only 16.21 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Sycamore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sycamore doesn't have a public transportation system that people use for their commute.

 The citizens of Sycamore have a very low rate of college education: just 8.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.